youlandinc/loanpass-sdk-java/README.md

 **Preferred option - Strong typed builder**

-With this preferred option, the SDK will validate the correctness of IDs and their values.
+With this preferred option, the builder will validate the correctness of IDs and their values.

 ```java
 FieldValueMapping.IBuilder fieldBuilder = new FieldValueMappingBuilder();